danielbrendel/hortusfox-web/README.md

 # Database connection port.
 Normally this doesn't need to be changed
 DB_PORT=3306

-# The actual database of your MySQL server to be used
+# The actual database of your MariaDB server to be used
 DB_DATABASE=hortusfox

 # Database driver.
 This needs to be unaltered for now